 What is an Annual Report?

-Also known as a Statement of Information, the annual report is typically required by the state so they can keep up to date with your company’s vital information.
+An annual report is also known as a Statement of Information.
+The annual report is typically required by the state so they can keep up to date with your company’s vital information.
 For example, you may be asked to submit information about directors and officers, and the registered agent and office address of the company.

 When is the Annual Report due?